 The most commonly known disaccharide is lactose, which naturally occurs in milk and some dairy products and requires lactase, a digestive enzyme, for absorption.
 Milk, yogurt, soft cheeses, ice cream and puddings are all disaccharides containing lactose.

 Fructose is a monosaccharide found in fruits.
 Fructose absorption is enhanced when it is combined with sources of glucose, another type of sugar.
 Therefore, when it comes to FODMAPs, not all fruits are equal.
 Those containing equal amounts of fructose and glucose may be more easily tolerated.
-Some examples of higher-fructose containing foods that may cause gastrointestinal symptoms include (but is not limited to) agave, honey, mangos, watermelon, sugar snap peas and high fructose corn syrup.
+Some examples of higher-fructose containing foods that may cause gastrointestinal symptoms include (but are not limited to) agave, honey, mangos, watermelon, sugar snap peas and high fructose corn syrup.

-Polyols are sugar alcohols found in some stone fruits (such as cherries and nectarines), apples and pears; in vegetables such as mushrooms and cauliflower; and in some sugar substitutes containing xylitol or sorbitol.How the Low FODMAP Diet May Work
+Polyols are sugar alcohols found in some stone fruits (such as cherries and nectarines), apples and pears; in vegetables such as mushrooms and cauliflower; and in some sugar substitutes containing xylitol or sorbitol.How the Low-FODMAP Diet May Work

-This diet starts with a low FODMAP period, usually ranging from six to eight weeks.
-Then, under a medical professional's observation, a patient will gradually reintroduce certain FODMAP containing foods.
+This diet starts with a low-FODMAP period, usually ranging from six to eight weeks.
+Then, under a medical professional's observation, a patient will gradually reintroduce certain FODMAP-containing foods.
 During the reintroduction period, it is vital to keep track of signs and symptoms of gastrointestinal distress in order to help identify food offenders.

 Find a Nutrition Expert